 To start using the \$lastn operation you will first have to add the plugin Vonk.Plugin.LastN to the PipelineOptions in the appsettings.
-The plugin has a dependency on Vonk.Repository.Sql.Raw.KSearchConfiguration, which, therefore, should also be included in the pipeline.
+The plugin depends on Vonk.Repository.Sql.Raw.KSearchConfiguration and Vonk.Repository.MongoDbVonkConfiguration, which, therefore, should also be included in the pipeline if you use SQL Server or MongoDb respectively.